StephenCleary/StructuredConcurrency/README.md

 The usual pattern for task groups is to cancel on failure and ignore success.
 Sometimes, we want to "race" several work items to produce a result; in this case, we want the opposite: ignore failures and cancel on success.

-The usual pattern is to create a race child group via `TaskGroup.SpawnRaceAsync`.
+The usual pattern is to create a race child group via `TaskGroup.RaceGroupAsync`.
 This creates a separate group along with a race result that are used for races.
 To race work, call `Race` instead of `Run`.
 The first successful `Race` will cancel all the others.
-Once all races have completed (i.e., the race child group's scope is complete), then the results of the race are returned from `SpawnRaceAsync`.
+Once all races have completed (i.e., the race child group's scope is complete), then the results of the race are returned from `RaceGroupAsync`.

 Successful results that lose the race are treated as resources, but are disposed immediately rather than scoped to the race child group.